cypress-io/cypress-documentation/source/guides/testing-strategies/auth0-authentication.md

 AUTH0_MGMT_API_TOKEN = 'YOUR-MANAGEMENT-API-TOKEN'
 ```

-With this token in place, we can add interaction with the [Auth0 Anomaly remove the blocked IP address endpoint][auth0mgmtremoveip] to our `loginByAuth0Api` command.
-This will send a delete request to [Auth0 Management API][auth0mgmtapi] anomaly endpoint to unblock an IP that may become blocked during the test run.
+With this token in place, we can add interaction with the {% url "Auth0 Anomaly remove the blocked IP address endpoint" https://auth0.com/docs/api/management/v2#!/Anomaly/delete_ips_by_id %} to our `loginByAuth0Api` command.
+This will send a delete request to {% url "Auth0 Management API" https://auth0.com/docs/api/management/v2 %} anomaly endpoint to unblock an IP that may become blocked during the test run.

-@TODO: explain icanhazip
+{% note info %}
+{% url "icanhazip.com"  %} is a free, hosted service to find a system's current external IP address.

+{% endnote %}

 ```jsx
 Cypress.Commands.add('loginByAuth0Api', (username, password) => {